 Socially Responsible Investing (SRI) movement is an effort to encourage publicly traded companies to be better corporate citizens.
 SRI goes by many names – Sustainable, ESG, green, or ethical investing – and has both financial and social change goals.
-Based on the interest of a significant number of my clients, I have developed a passion for this sub-specialty of investment management. – to look out for the common good as well as for their bottom line.
+Based on the interest of a significant number of our clients, we have developed a passion for this sub-specialty of investment management – to look out for the common good as well as for their bottom line.
 Socially responsible investors encourage corporate practices that promote consumer and worker protection, human rights, environmental stewardship and diversity of leadership.
 There are parallel efforts in funds that follow a variety of religious priorities in choosing which companies to invest in.
-I do not offer religious-values tailored portfolios, but rather those that address a wide range of ESG issues.
+We do not offer religious-values tailored portfolios, but rather those that address a wide range of ESG issues.

-As an example, companies who take the issue of climate change seriously, who are both seeking to prevent the worst of it and planning to mitigate the effects in advance, might be stronger performers as the climate shifts become larger.
+As an example, companies who take the issue of climate change seriously, who are both seeking to prevent the worst of it and planning to mitigate the effects in advance, might become stronger performers as the climate shifts become larger.
 There are similar arguments in the areas of human rights, animal welfare, consumer protection and other Social areas.
 Companies with superior Governance – strong workplace policies that reward the engaged employee, a Board with diverse points of view, responsible environmental policies that avoid lawsuits, etc.– may out-perform irresponsible companies with a demographically homogeneous governance body, and a discouraged workforce.
 An ethically run business is better for everyone.

-What we have learned over the last decade of experience and research that taking these factors into consideration when creating a fund or portfolio does not have to impact the financial performance negatively, despite the assumption (and earlier evidence) that it would.
+What we have learned over the last decade of experience and research is that taking these factors into consideration when creating a fund or portfolio does not have to impact the financial performance negatively, despite the common assumption (and earlier evidence) that it would.
 The longest-running SRI index, the Domini 400—now the MSCI KLD 400—was started in May 1990.
 It has continued to perform competitively —with favorable annual total returns compared the S&P 500 (article).